Everything you need to know...

 You’ll be able to develop a range of sustainable solutions – including carbon capture & storage systems, designing green hydrogen plants and making water treatment plants more energy efficient.

-Our academics work across different research centres including MERI and NCEFE.
+Our academics work across different research centres including MERI and AFIC.
 Students have previously gained experience working on research projects on biofuel – such as analysing the properties of waste coffee grounds from our cafes and how they can be used as a solid fuel.

 Field trips